MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

 Nodes on different operating systems will be updated in accordance with the node image versions aligned to those operating systems.

-Example: if your member clusters nodes with a NodeImage of *AKSWindows-2022-containerd* with a version of *20348.2582.240716*, and a new version *20348.2582.240916* is released, your member clusters NodeImage will automatically be upgraded to version *20348.2582.240916*.
+Example: if your member cluster has nodes with a NodeImage of *AKSWindows-2022-containerd* of version *20348.2582.240716*, and a new version *20348.2582.240916* is released, the NodeImage is automatically upgraded to version *20348.2582.240916*.

 ### Update behavior

-Autoupgrade will not shift clusters between minor Kubernetes versions when there is more than one minor Kubernetes version difference (for example: 1.28 to 1.30).
-Where administrators have a diverse set of Kuberenetes versions it is recommended to first use one or more [update runs](#understanding-update-runs) to bring member clusters into a set of consistently versioned releases so that configured `Stable` or `Rapid` channel updates ensure consistency is maintained in future.
+Autoupgrade does not move clusters between minor Kubernetes versions when there's more than one minor Kubernetes version difference (for example: 1.28 to 1.30).
+Where administrators have a diverse set of Kuberenetes versions it's recommended to first use one or more [update runs](#understanding-update-runs) to bring member clusters into a set of consistently versioned releases so that configured `Stable` or `Rapid` channel updates ensure consistency is maintained in future.

 > [!NOTE]
 >